 The English immigrant John Basse, born in 1616, was brought to the New World as a child by his father, Nathaniel.
 John later married a Nansemond Indian chief’s daughter, Elizabeth, and kept a record in his prayer book that proves family relationships and provides insight into their sincere Christian faith.
 It’s a fascinating story that would make a great television show or movie and has been told quite well by Billy Pittard on his blog.
 I can’t tell it any better than he did, so do check it out.

-For an even more indepth understanding of the Nansemond tribe and the Basse family, see this scholarly article that Lars Adams has written as part of his research on Nansemond history.
+For a more indepth understanding of the Nansemond tribe and the Basse family, see this scholarly article that Lars Adams has written as part of his research on Nansemond history.
 He mentions a later John Basse, born 1674, so keep in mind that he’s not talking about the immigrant.

 My descent from the immigrant John Basse (b.
 1616) is Richard Basse (b 1658), Thomas Bass (b 1719), Lucy Bass (b 1742), Joshua Nettles (b 1770), James Nettles (b 1796), Margaret E. Nettles (b 1831), Margaret Johnson (b 1871), and then my maternal grandfather.
+The colorized photo is Margaret E. Nettles.
 With every generation, it seems they moved farther west until they ended up in Texas.
-I have posted a descendancy chart in the Reports section.
-As you can see, that is a lot of generations removed from the Native American ancestor.
+As you can see, I am many generations removed from the Native American ancestor.
 Even if I don’t have Native American DNA, I’m proud they are part of my family.

 Copyright ©2018 Kitty Steele Barrera All rights reserved